 Waldhausen’s success and quality products became widely known as the company supplied various royal houses and nobility as purveyor to the court.
 Unfortunately the production site as well as the shop were completely destroyed in WWII.
 It was Ernst Albrecht Assenmacher Senior who rebuilt the company and set the focus once again on equestrian equipment.
 When his son, Ernst Albrecht Assenmacher Junior took over the company enjoyed a strong growth and Waldhausen became well known as a leading supplier of equestrian goods.
 In 1969 Waldhausen took over Moll saddles and since 1972 Waldhausen has supplied the German Olympic Comitee for Riding (DOKR).
 In 2000 Ernst Albrecht Assenmacher Junior paved the way for further expansion by moving the company headquarter to the industrial park in Cologne Ossendorf.
 With its state of the art logistic warehouse with more than 8.000 pallet bays the company was prepared optimally for future development and expansion.
 Ernst Albrecht Assenmacher Junior retired in 2007 on account of age.

-Today Waldhausen is being run by Klaus Reinken and Michael Manefeld.
-With its own brands ELT, SWING and Waldhausen, as well as distributor for famous brands such as Wintec, Nathe and Likit, Waldhausen is one of the largest wholesale retailers in the equestrian market.
+In recent years, Waldhausen has developed into an international wholesaler under the management of the chief executive officers Klaus Reinken and Michael Manefeld.
+With its own brands ELT, SWING and Waldhausen, as well as distributor for famous brands such as Wintec, Likit and Happy Mouth, Waldhausen is one of the largest wholesale retailers in the equestrian market.
 More than 12.000 products are available in more than 70 countries all over the world.
 Until today the company is faithful to Anton Waldhausen’s statement: Offering premium quality products at an excellent price-performance ratio.